Sidon/Sidon.github.io/_posts/2016-7-19-data-visualization-week4.md

     + [descriptive statistics](#desc1)
   + [Univariate for life](#univar2)
     + [descriptive statistics](#desc2)

+The explanatory and response variables, life expectancy and alcohol consumption respectively, arequantitative, thus are presented in a scatter graph.

 + [Scatterplot ](#scatter1)

 During the second week, I created the Categorical Variables and the respective Data dictionary ([See here](https://sidon.github.io/data-visualization-week3/#categorical)), Now the respectives bar graph is showing: